xinzhili/db-mcp-server/README.md

 {
   "name": "dbSchema",
   "arguments": {
-    "database": "mysql1",
+    "databaseId": "mysql1",
     "component": "tables"
   }
 }
 ```

-When the `database` parameter is omitted, the server will use the default database connection.
+> **⚠️ IMPORTANT**: Always use `databaseId` (not `database`) as the parameter name when specifying which database to use.
+This is required for all database operation tools.

+If your configuration has only one database connection, you must still provide the database ID that matches the ID in your configuration.

 ### Database Schema Explorer Tool